HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/user_guides/people_profiles.md

 Some fields in your profile may be read-only and cannot be edited.
 These fields are typically populated from an external source, such as a user directory, and managed by an administrator.
 If you need to update information in a read-only field, contact your administrator.

-### Profile image

-Your profile image is an important part of your profile, as it helps other users identify you.
-To update your profile image, click on the "Edit profile image" button in the profile image section.
-You can upload a new image or remove the existing one.
-Make sure to select an image that is clear and professional to represent you appropriately.

-!!!
-Notes
-    You cannot update the profile image if that field is marked as read-only.

 ## Assigning tags to user profiles
 Tags are a useful tool for categorizing and identifying key attributes of a profile.
 These tags can represent interests, hobbies, skills, or other categories that help a user stand out, making it easier for other users to search for their profile.